brentgroves/repsys/k8s/microk8s_1.28_install.md

 ## Add all nodes to cluster

-Since I only have 4 nodes made 3 control plane nodes and 1 a worker node, reports54, but there should be 3 worker nodes.

 ```bash
 sudo microk8s add-node
 # go to the node you want to add and run the command shown to add it as either a control plane or worker node.